Nurturing Talent

 IB Language B Standard Level courses generally require that you:

-Further requirements: Danish/French/German/Spanish B: At the start of the course, you are required to have basic language skills and knowledge of the language in question, corresponding to A2 (CEFR):
+Danish/French/German/Spanish B: At the start of the course, you are required to have basic language skills and knowledge of the language in question, corresponding to A2 (CEFR):

 English B: At the start of the course you are competent in communicative skills, corresponding to B1 (SL) – B2 (HL) (CEFR):

-How will IB Language B benefit you?
+How will the course benefit you?

 What is taught in IB Economics?